beancount/docs/docs/installing_beancount.md

 Windows installation is, of course, a bit different.
 It’s a breeze if you use Cygwin.
 You just have to prep your machine first.
 Here’s how.

--   Install the latest [<span class="underline">Cygwin</span>](https://www.cygwin.com/).
+-   Install the latest [<u>Cygwin</u>](https://www.cygwin.com/).
 This may take a while (it downloads a lot of stuff), but it is well worth it in any case.
 But before you kick off the install, make sure the following packages are all manually enabled in the interface provided by setup.exe (they’re not selected by default):

     -   python3